Elusive phase transition in the replica limit of monitored systems: Derivation of the weak measurement equations

 \subsection{Replica trick}

-The previous derivation allows computing the average over the outcomes of the measurements of functions on the state $\ket{\Psi_t}$.
-Typical examples are moments of observables:
+The previous derivation allows us to compute averages over quantum trajectories of the density matrix.
+In the main text, we considered the situation where even the unitary part of the dynamics induced by the Hamiltonian is stochastic.
+Formally that amounts to replace $dt \hat {H}_0$ with $d\hat{H}_0$ the Hamiltonian increment, and including the $O(d\hat{H}_0^2)$ term in agreement with Ito's calculus (see Eq.~\eqref{eq:rhouni} in the main text).
+Here, for simplicity of the notation, we only consider averaging over the measurement outcomes assuming only one operator is being monitored.
+The most general case is simply achieved by redefining the average over trajectories.

+Typical examples of quantities of interest are moments of observables evaluated on the normalized state at the final monitoring time $T$:

-where $\mathbb{E}(\ldots)$ indicates an averaging over the measurements outcomes, and $P_W(Y)$ is the measure over the Wiener processes introduced in Eq.~\eqref{eq:dY}.
+where $\mathbb{E}[\ldots]$ indicates an averaging over the measurement outcomes, and $P_W(Y)$ is the measure over the Wiener process introduced in Eq.~\eqref{eq:dY}.
 It is also useful to rewrite Eq.~\eqref{eq:momave} in a different way.
-For simplicity, we go back to the case where only one operator is monitored.
-Going back to the problem in discretized time and in agreement with Eq.~\eqref{eq:projK}, we can write the unnormalized state as
+Going back to the problem in discretized time, let $\mathsf{T}=T/\Delta t$ be the number of measurement time steps.
+In agreement with Eq.~\eqref{eq:projK}, we can write the unnormalized density matrix associated with a measurement record $\mathbf a=(a_1,\ldots,a_{\mathsf{T}})$ as

-where the $a_i$'s indicate the outcome of the measurements on each ancilla with $N \Delta t = t$.
-For clarity, we wrote explicitly the dependence on the sequence of measurements as a superscript.
+where $\mathsf{K}_{\mathbf{a}}$ denotes the Kraus operator associated to the full sequence of measurement outcomes (the dependence on the final time $T$ is left implicit).
+The $a_\tind$'s indicate the outcomes of the measurements on each ancilla.
+The Born-rule probability of the record is $P(\mathbf a)=\tr[\tilde\rho_{\mathbf a}]$, while the normalized state is $\rho_{\mathbf a}$.
 Then, we have